wmcadigital/wmn-design-system/src/www/pages/components/accordion/index.njk.md

 ## Custom

-In the example below, you can see that we have cusomised the summary section of the accordion so that it contains an
+In the example below, you can see that we have customised the summary section of the accordion so that it contains an
 <a href="/components/disruption-indicator/" title="Disruption indicator component" target="\_self" class="wmnds-link">disruption indicator</a>
 and some text.